This section describes how to install the connection-control

 Connection_control_delay_generatedstatus variable indicates the number of times the server added a delay to its response to a failed connection attempt.
 This does not count attempts that occur before reaching the threshold defined by the

-CONNECTION_CONTROL_FAILED_LOGIN_ATTEMPTStable provides information about the current number of consecutive failed connection attempts per client user/host combination.
+CONNECTION_CONTROL_FAILED_LOGIN_ATTEMPTStable provides information about the current number of consecutive failed connection attempts per account (user/host combination).
 This counts all failed attempts, regardless of whether they were delayed.

 Assigning a value to